DavidLawal123/SENG300-Multiplayer-Game/README.md

 This project was developed as part of a software engineering course at the University of Calgary.

-The repository has been prepared as a personal portfolio project to demonstrate Java, JavaFX, object-oriented design, software architecture, testing, and Git-based development.
+The repository has been prepared as a personal portfolio project to demonstrate:

+* Java development
+* JavaFX application development
+* Object-oriented design
+* Software architecture
+* Modular validation
+* Automated testing
+* Git-based development
+* Software engineering practices